weareunderdesign/weareunder.design/underground.md

 we understand the frustration when limitations restrict your vision, whether visual, musical, or interactive. our approach seamlessly blends all creative mediums, redefining expression.

-#### education

-education drives innovation at under. we foster continuous learning within our team and creative community, empowering creators at every stage. we showcase real applications of our work, demonstrating its creative potential even as we grow.

-we believe in radical transparency. our open approach extends beyond code to knowledge sharing and collaborative creation, seeing creativity as an ongoing dialogue.

-- open exchange: ideas multiply when shared freely
-- community synergy: we grow stronger together, supporting each other
-- joyful engagement: creativity thrives in an environment of play and wonder

-we openly share our development journey through regular updates and milestones, crafting authentic narratives that reflect our essence. by incorporating community feedback throughout our process, we maintain transparency and collaboration at the core of our design approach. we aim to break the isolation of creation - when work goes unshared, motivation fades and regret builds. we're here to change that.

-"you're successful as soon as you send your work out into the world." rick rubin via twitter (2023)

 ## doing

 at under, we're doers spanning multiple creativity dimensions - from brand strategy to design services. we create methodologies that empower creators, build evolving systems, and foster collaborative innovation.